 Death is hard enough as it is, but there is a different kind of pain involved when you know that the death could have been avoided.
-A Mississippi Death Attorney may be your best resource in this situation and can explain what you can expect moving forward.
+Death as a result of someone else’s negligent act is called wrongful death.
+A free consultation with a Mississippi Death Attorney may be your best resource if a loved one has been killed and your family is in this situation and can explain what you can expect moving forward.

 Wrongful death lawsuits often occur after negligent mistakes, or intentional conduct that causes the death of an individual.
-Spouses, children, parents or siblings of the individual are able to bring the same suit (a Wrongful Death Action) that the individual would have brought if he had been injured but not been killed.
+Spouses, children, parents or siblings of the individual are able to bring a suit for similar damages in a Wrongful Death Action that the individual would have brought if he had been injured but not been killed.

 Mississippi Death Attorney